Cyberfeminism: 2010s

 And the many handed shiva of posthuman aesthetics.

 2020s

 In the early 2020s, the coinciding of the COVID-19 pandemic causing increased activity in online spaces and increased awareness of racial injustices such as police brutalities against black people has led to more awareness of intersectionality in online spaces, especially cyberfeminism movements.
 While studies have noted online spaces have had an increasingly diverse userbase, these have come with increased backlash against women and non-white people.
-Many of these minorities, especially black women of color, have noted that their social identities have continued into a virtual space, and therefore still face the same prejudices online as they did offline.
+Many of these minorities, especially black women, have noted that their social identities have continued into a virtual space, and therefore still face the same prejudices online as they did offline.

 Non-white cyberfeminism

 In the lens of non-white feminists, many have criticized the centering of white, cisgendered female perspectives and the lack of acknowledgement of intersectionality in non-white perspectives.
 Because of this, many have distanced themselves from the label of cyberfeminism in favor of others such as afrofuturism.

 Additionally, this distancing from white-centered cyberfeminism also acknowledges many of the non-white cultures that the ideals of cyberfeminism were inspired by.
 For example, the Japanese cyberpunk genre often utilizes themes such as the connection between gender and technology in anime such as Ghost in the Shell.
 In this particular case, the distancing from cyberfeminism especially felt necessary due to the "obsession with rapid modernization and robotization of Japan at the current level of development of social and humanitarian knowledge [that was] criticized by many as techno-orientalism."